KaJunho/strands-da-assistant/README.md

 guardrail_version = <version>
 ```

-Note: for knowledge base and guardrail creation, you can deploy the cloudformation template (game-kb-with-guardrail.yaml).
+Note: You can create your own Amazon Bedrock knowledge base and guardrail in AWS management console.

 Finally, cd to strands-da-assistant/, run `bash start_app.sh` in your console.